learn-co-curriculum/phase-3-sinatra-with-active-record-get/README.md

 Under the hood, the `#to_json` method calls the [`#as_json`][as_json] method to generate a hash before converting it to a JSON string.
 Looking at the documentation for [`#as_json`][as_json], you'll notice we can pass some additional options to customize how the object is serialized.
-For example, we can use the `include:` option to `#to_json`, which will pass it along to `#as_json`, to also include data about the associations in the response:
+To include data about associated models in our JSON, we can pass the `include:` option to `#to_json`, which will pass it along to `#as_json`:

 ```rb
   get '/games/:id' do